rolandbudai/gazszereles/README.md

 # gazszereles
-a very simple webpage for a professional mechanic
+It's a very simple webpage for a professional mechanic